Dynamedia/ai-horde-paperspace/README.md

 ## Running

-To run the worker you can either press run in dreamer.ipynb or open a terminal and type `dreamer.sh`
+To run the worker you can either press run in `dreamer.ipynb` or open a terminal and type `dreamer.sh`

-The first time you run the worker you will be asked for your AI Horde API key which will then be saved in /notebooks/.env - This is to avoid ever storing it where it could be accidentally viewed if the notebook is set to public.
+The first time you run the worker you will be asked for your AI Horde API key which will then be saved in `/notebooks/.env` - This is to avoid ever storing it where it could be accidentally viewed if the notebook is set to public.

 ## Managing your Worker

-The dreamer.sh script will automatically respawn your worker if it should die for any reason.
+The dreamer.sh script will automatically respawn your worker if it should die unexpectedly.

 You can use any of the AI Horde UI's to set or remove maintenance mode.
 I recommend [ArtBot](https://tinybots.net/artbot).